Luke Pollard

 Luke Pollard (born 10 April 1980) is a British politician who has served as Member of Parliament (MP) for Plymouth Sutton and Devonport since 2017.
-A member of the Labour and Co-operative parties, he has been Shadow Minister for the Armed Forces since 2022.
-Pollard served as Shadow Secretary of State for Environment, Food and Rural Affairs from 2020 to 2021.
+A member of the Labour and Co-operative parties, he has served as Minister of State for Defence Readiness and Industry since 2025.
+He previously served as Parliamentary Under-Secretary of State for the Armed Forces from 2024 to 2025.

 Early life and career

 Pollard was born in Plymouth at Freedom Fields Hospital on 10 April 1980.
 He grew up in Devon.
 His father was a submariner in the Royal Navy based at HMNB Devonport and his mother worked at the College of St Mark and St John.

 Pollard was educated at Tavistock College and Christleton High School before studying politics at the University of Exeter, graduating with first-class honours in 2001.
 He specialised in the politics of the European Union and international terrorism.
 He was elected as the campaigns officer for the students' union in 2000 and then as president of the students' union (called the Guild of Students at Exeter) in 2001.

 He worked as an advisor to the Labour politicians David Jamieson and George Foulkes before becoming account director at public relations and marketing firm Edelman.
 After that he was the head of public affairs for the Association of British Travel Agents (ABTA) from 2009 to 2013, a role which included lobbying on aspects of the Consumer Rights Directive 2011 related to the travel industry, then head of European development for ABTA until 2014.
 He was a director at Field Consulting from 2015 until his election in 2017.
 Before his election, Pollard was an organiser for the campaign to erect a memorial for Plymouth politician and former Labour leader Michael Foot in one of the city's parks.